 Agriculture and Agri-Food Canada, in collaboration with CDPQ and the Western College of Veterinary Medicine is exploring the potential of providing supplemental dietary vitamins to the sow during gestation along with a commercial vaccine to stimulate production of maternal antibodies in hopes of passing increased immunity to her piglets.

-Hannah Burlet, a graduate student with the Western College of Veterinary Medicine and Agriculture and Agrifood Canada, explains, by providing additional “building blocks” to the dam during gestation, the goal is to stimulate a greater immune response to vaccination.
+Hannah Burlet, a graduate student with the Western College of Veterinary Medicine and Agriculture and Agri-Food Canada, explains, by providing additional “building blocks” to the dam during gestation, the goal is to stimulate a greater immune response to vaccination.

 Quote-Hannah Burlet-Agriculture and Agri-Food Canada-Western College of Veterinary Medicine: